Why I'm telling SME clients to ditch WordPress for Next.js (even though 43.5% of websites still use it)

 • Performance monitoring tools - because you need to know when (not if) things go wrong

+Each plugin creates new failure points, new security vulnerabilities, and new compatibility issues.
 Most business owners I work with running WordPress sites can't tell you what's actually driving their traffic or converting their visitors.
 They're drowning in plugin management instead of focusing on growth data.

 In my experience, businesses typically spend 15-20% of their digital marketing time on WordPress maintenance instead of growth activities.
 That's time stolen from revenue generation.
+This connects directly to the "Know What's Working" stage of my Flywheel framework (which connects traffic, conversion, tracking, and optimisation into a single growth system).
+How can you optimise what you can't properly measure?

-How Does WordPress Performance Compare to Next.js?
+How Does WordPress Performance Compare to Next.js in Real-World Testing?

 Metric WordPress Next.js